ncsa/ncsa_system_documentation/docs/source/common/vscode.rst

 #.
 Use ``ssh`` to log in to the system in a **terminal**.

 #.
 Run the ``quota`` command on the system to see how much above the quota/limit you are in your **home directory**.
 Note, you may have reached your "Block Used" and/or "File Used" quota/limit.
-For a detailed explaination of the ``quota`` command output, see :ref:`quotas`.
+For a detailed explanation of the ``quota`` command output, see :ref:`quotas`.

 #.
 Delete files in your home directory (or move them to the ``/projects``, ``/scratch``, or ``/work`` directory, as appropriate) until you are below the quota/limit.